 MHR will supply you with a printed version of this waiver at a pre-arranged meeting site on the day of your flight the waiver will then need to be signed prior to you flying into the lodge.

 Extended medical and cancellation insurance is available and recommended,

 call your travel agent or Lifestyle Financial for more information.

-Lifestyle Financial is a small firm located in the heart of the Okanagan Valley who help insure vacations across the world, or right here in Canada.
+Lifestyle Financial is an Insurance firm located in the heart of the Okanagan Valley who help insure vacations across the world, or right here in Canada.

 a four burner propane stove top and oven, ample coolers for storing frozen goods, a simple fridge for non-frozen goods, all pots, pans, baking items, and utensils, coffee filters, Tea/Dish Towels .